timm/barelogic/README.md

 simpler.
 More often than not, a year later, I have switched to the simpler approach.

+So take every you know about AI then see what you can "do witout" and what can you "take away".
-And if you repeat that "switch to the simpler"  stuff for 40 years of AI programming, you get BareLogic.
+Repeat that for 40 years of AI programming and  arrive at BareLogic.